Upcoming InDeep Masterclass:

 Workshop includes lunch, with drinks at the end of the workshop.

-Participation is free of charge, but places are limited (registrations will be confirmed).
+Participation is free of charge, but places are limited.

 AI is a burgeoning field, with many tangible societal implications, including in our daily lives and for the global economy.
 Likewise, quantum technologies of various sorts are pervasive, and second-generation quantum technologies such as quantum computing are expected to follow AI’s lead in the future.
 Furthermore, recent research is moving towards integrating aspects of human and artificial intelligence with quantum technology.